sayo-hs/sayo-hs.github.io/docs/_posts/2024-09-05-how-the-heftia-extensible-effects-library-works.markdown

 categories: jekyll update
 ---

-This article is a semi-machine translation of the original Japanese article:
+This article is a proofread version of a machine translation of the original Japanese article:
 <a href="https://zenn.dev/lanexpr/articles/dd8110bbdd707c">Higher-Order Effects Done Right: Heftia Extensible Effectsライブラリの仕組み</a>

 ---